 This tutorial explores how you can translate geometry from Rhino to Revit via Excel using an adaptive component family.
-The first stage is to generate some geometry within Rhino/Grasshopper.
+The first stage is to generate some geometry within Grasshopper.
 Below is a simple panelisation script that can be exported to Excel.
-Note the use of the path mapper component to group Pt1, Pt2, etc. as we want the data to be structured in rows, not columns.
+Note the use of the path mapper component to group the points, as we want the data to be structured in rows, not columns.
 At the end of the script, you can use Lunchbox’s ‘Excel Write’ component to export to Excel.

 Excel export

 Your Excel file should look something like this with four columns and each cell containing an XYZ coordinate.
-Since we used the newer version of ‘Excel Write’, headers are included.
-We’ll remove this in the next step.
+Since we used the newer version of ‘Excel Write’, headers are included, but these will be removed within Dynamo.

 Dynamo automation

-Ensure that your 4-point adaptive component family (or however many points was exported) is pre-loaded into your Revit project.
-We can then use the ‘AdaptiveComponent.FromExcel‘ node from the BVN package to populate our Revit model with the desired adaptive component.
-The node reads the Excel file, removes the curly brackets and splits the string into XYZ values so that adaptive components can be placed.
-There is an optional input to remove the header from the Excel document.
+Ensure your 4-point adaptive component family (or however many points were exported) is pre-loaded into your Revit project.
+We can then create a simple Dynamo graph to populate our Revit model with the desired adaptive component.
+The graph reads the Excel file as strings (text), removes the curly brackets and splits the string into separate XYZ values so that points can be recreated and adaptive components placed.
+Note that there is an option input to remove the header from the Excel document, which must be set to True in our case.

 Troubleshooting